BM285/DI_ABAP_Integration/exercises/ex1/README.md

 We have now successfully created the first simple CDS View in SAP S/4HANA.
 In the next step we'll enable it for extraction and delta processing based on CDC.

-## Exercise 1.2 - Delta-enablement for simple ABAP CDS Views
+## Exercise 1.2 - Extraction and Delta enablement for simple ABAP CDS Views

 Extraction and Delta enablement for simple ABAP CDS Views is pretty easy!
 The only step to do is adding the `@Analytics` annotation to the view that sets the enabled flag and the change data capture approach.<br>